Written by Madison MacLeod

 True to form, Karenia brevis (red tide) thrives off this nutrient-rich runoff, causing it to expand and spread with the ocean currents.
 This is a serious issue, and the only way to combat it isn’t as simple as “stop using plastic bags.”
 We can only combat it through education and honest news reporting.

 I recently watched a Fox 13 Florida YouTube clip on red tide.
-The anchor/puppet really plays down the reality that pollution is the cause of this red tide epidemic Florida is facing.
+The anchor who has a clear anti-environmental bias, downplays down the reality that pollution is the cause of this red tide epidemic Florida is facing.
+Unfortunately, many news agents are coached in downplaying global warming in Florida.

 Did pollution cause red tide?
 No. Is pollution making red tide worse?
 Abso-freaking-lutely.